MarkHanoteau/MarkHanoteau.github.io/assets/2021-05-12-Scrum-definition.md

  Whatever the industry, the variety and complexity of your work, empowering your employees to autonomosly think through solutions is the single best method of innovating your company through to the best possible value offering it can provide.

-Distance from Project Management: DisclaimerÑ Scrum and Agile may requires a change in behavior and approach.
+Distance from Project Management: Disclaimer Scrum and Agile may requires a change in behavior and approach.
 It is important to make clear and obvious the Agile because if you focus on doing Scrum by the book without adhering to these principles, you will create problems.
 People won{t find their groove, things won't click, outputs will have quality issues.
 If you don{t do this, you might 'fake' scrum and adding your own project management twist to it.

 Stop from doing agile and start being agile.